k21971/EvilHack/doc/evilhack-changelog.md

 - Change how Infidel quest leader handles asking for the quest artifact
 - Change penalty for Infidel casting spells without the Amulet of Yendor in inventory
+- Fix: Infidels affected by slipping when throwing cursed objects